erheme318/Docs/meetup/ApiParis-01.md

 ### Deployment

-Every feature aer deployed for all clients on same time.
+Every feature are deployed for all clients on same time.
 But client don't really have to have same versioning.

 ### Culture

 Every engineer in Algolia answer the support including CTO.

 ## MDN Mozilla  (talk2)
 by jeremi